scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 ### Day 428

-Soylent for lunch, for dinner had cheetohs and a hot pocket.
+Soylent for lunch, for dinner had bagel bites for dinner.

 ### Day 429

-Soylent for lunch, then some more cheetohs for dinner.
-And that was enough really, didn't really feel hungry after that.
+Soylent for lunch, then some more cheetohs for dinner. and a hot pocket. surely the dinner of champions.

+### Day 430

+Soylent for lunch, then for dinner I had my other hot pocket.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/